seanox/virtual-environment/settings/README.md

 Basically, sections, keys and placeholders are case-insensitive.

 The values of the placeholders come from the settings or from the environment variable.
+Settings values take precedence.
 The notation of the placeholders is the same in both cases.

 The settings are implemented in such a way that the program can be started with new values at any time.
 To ensure that the change still works after the first